kingjuno/amfoss-task/task-15/README.md

 # TASK 15
 ## Project Euler

-All questions except 4th one was easy ...
-4th one was a medium one cause I was trapped in the Time limit (TLE) due to inefficient solution... so i had to optimize the solution 4-5 times and finally solved that one too...
+All questions except the 4th one was easy.<br>
-:)
+4th one was a medium one cause I was trapped in the Time limit (TLE) due to some inefficient solution so, i had to optimize the solution 4-5 times.:)

 | Task | Name | Status |
 | --- | ----------- | --- |